 Whether your curls are feeling dry or your highlights looking a little dull, a hair mask can very well be the solution — they restore moisture and softness and even brightness to your locks.
 Consider a skin-care analogy: If daily conditioner is akin to your lighter-weight, water-based body lotions, hair masks are more of a body butter, explains Ash Fritzler, master stylist at The Bird House salon.
 They are “like a richer version of your regular lotion,” and often a critical part of your broader hair-care routine.

-To find the best masks for all kinds of hair types, we talked to six experts, including salon owners, stylists, and a founder of the new Crown Affair line.
+To find the best masks for all kinds of hair types, we talked to 12 experts, including salon owners, beauty journalists, and influencers.
 Although, according to Shirley Hagel, an advanced creative stylist at Parlor Hair Salon, “hair type” isn’t always the most important guiding factor in this context.
 “For me, choosing a mask isn’t so much about whether hair is thick or thin,” she says.
-Rather, her most important consideration is “what the hair needs” — whether that be hydration, damage-repair, nutrient replenishment, etc. And before we dive into the specific brands that Hagel and our other experts turn to for those varying needs, here is some general advice that emerged from the group: Aim to use a mask about one to two times a week (in place of your usual conditioner), leave it on for about ten to 15 minutes, and rinse with cold water to enhance shine.
+Rather, her most important consideration is “what the hair needs” — whether that be hydration, damage-repair, nutrient replenishment, etc. Below, our recommendations on the best lightweight hair masks, the best ones for grey, curly, or high-porosity hair, and the best options for home-dyed hair.
+Before we dive into the specific brands, here is some general advice that emerged from the group: Aim to use a mask about one to two times a week (in place of your usual conditioner), leave it on for about ten to 15 minutes, and rinse with cold water to enhance shine.

 Best overall hair mask